jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W1.md

 - Increase ISO only if the image becomes too dark
 - Higher ISO = more digital noise (especially visible in B&W)

-📌 *Use the lowest ISO possible for the lighting conditions.*
+📌 *Always use the lowest ISO possible.*

 How to setup ISO: